magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/ui/users-pe.md

 {:toc}

 In IoT Hub, a **User** is an entity with credentials to access the platform.
-Users in [ThingsBoard Professional Edition](https://thingsboard.io/products/thingsboard-pe/){:target="_blank"} benefit from an extended [access control model](/docs/{{docsPrefix}}user-guide/rbac/){:target="_blank"} that enables the creation of flexible, multi-level organizational structures with fine-grained control over entities, resources, dashboards, and more.
+Users in [IoT Hub](https://iothub.magenta.at/login){:target="_blank"} benefit from an extended [access control model](/docs/{{docsPrefix}}user-guide/rbac/){:target="_blank"} that enables the creation of flexible, multi-level organizational structures with fine-grained control over entities, resources, dashboards, and more.

 **Key characteristics of users:**
 - **Ownership**: Each user belongs to a specific [Tenant](/docs/{{docsPrefix}}user-guide/ui/tenants/){:target="_blank"} or [Customer](/docs/{{docsPrefix}}user-guide/ui/customers/){:target="_blank"}.
 - **Access control**: A [Role-Based Access Control (RBAC)](/docs/{{docsPrefix}}user-guide/rbac/){:target="_blank"} model defines user permissions, including rights to read, write, and manage entities, resources, dashboards, and more.
 - **User groups**: A user can belong to one or more user [groups](/docs/{{docsPrefix}}user-guide/groups/){:target="_blank"}, which simplifies bulk permission management.

-This model allows ThingsBoard to scale efficiently for large organizations and IoT projects with multiple users and complex access requirements.
+This model allows IoT Hub to scale efficiently for large organizations and IoT projects with multiple users and complex access requirements.

 ## Creating new user

-To create a new user in ThingsBoard:
+To create a new user in IoT Hub:
 - Log in as a **Tenant Administrator** or **Customer Administrator**.
 - Navigate to the "**Users**" section from the left-hand menu.
 - Click the "**Add user**" button in the top-right corner.